1LAE/KanjoTrainer/Readme.md

 ## Description:

 ***KanjoTrainer*** is a third-party application for modifying game saves of the Kanjozoku Game.
+The application has a console interface (for now) and allows you to tweak game files.
 <br><br>
 <img src="https://s1.hostingkartinok.com/uploads/images/2024/07/24882870b0ffa633937e2d0b563571a5.png" alt="Kanjo" width="150"/>

 ## Features:
-- Changing a nickname longer than 30 characters
+- Changing a nickname longer than 30 characters (90 symbols max)
-- Balance change
+- Free money
 - LS3 engine swap for any car
+- A couple more interesting features

 ## Requirements:
 [![System](https://img.shields.io/badge/System-Windows_10_64bit-blue)](https://www.microsoft.com/en-us/software-download/windows10ISO)